Ledell Lee: Post-arrest rape convictions, prosecution, and suspected crimes

+On October 19, 1995, Lee was convicted of the kidnapping, rape, and robbery of a 50-year-old woman on March 7, 1991.
+That evening, the victim returning home from the grocery store when she noticed Lee following her.
+When she stepped off the sidewalk to let Lee pass, he grabbed her around the neck and began strangling her, causing her to drop her groceries.
+Lee began rummaging through her purse in an attempt to find money.
+Warning the victim to remain silent if she wanted to live, Lee then dragged her to the back of the school building, where there was no light.
+When the woman attempted to cry out for help, Lee strangled her to the point of near-unconsciousness, then removed the victim's belt and bound her hands with it.
+After dumping out the contents of her purse, Lee found an apron that he used to cover her face.
+He then removed her clothes and demanded oral sex.
+When woman refused, Lee vaginally raped her before leaving her, her hands still bound and her face still blindfolded.
+Lee was sentenced to life in prison plus 150 years in this case.

+Lee's prior convictions were cited by the prosecution at the sentencing phase of his capital murder trial.
+The judge described him as a "hunter" whose "prey were the people of Jacksonville from 1990 to 1993."

+Lee is also a suspect in the 1991 murder of Carolyn Johnson, a black sex worker who was last seen talking with him in 1991.

 Death row

 Lee was placed on death row in 1995.
 During most of that time, he was kept in solitary confinement, with extremely limited social contact.
 This is customary for death row prisoners.
 Lee was interviewed by the BBC before his execution.
-He said, "my life on death row is like twilight zone".
+He said, "My dying words will always be, as it has been: I am an innocent man".

 Appeals

 Lee maintained his innocence until the time of his death.
 Before he was executed, Lee was working with his lawyers at the Innocence Project and ACLU to conduct DNA analysis on blood and hair evidence collected from the 1993 crime scene.
 It had never been previously tested in the case.
 The state of Arkansas denied the defense request to have the analysis done.
 Lee's counsel had argued that they should be allowed to locate crime scene evidence collected in 1993, including a single hair and a Converse shoe with a pinhead-sized spot of human blood on it, for modern DNA testing.
 They hoped testing could prove that another man had been at the crime scene, and that evidence did not match Lee's DNA.